The Humility Factor in the Castlereagh Statement

 ai in education castlereagh statement principle 2 Apr 05, 2026

-At the very least, when I read the six principles presented in the Castlereagh Statement, I see an attempt to define this moment, culturally and pedagogically, for keeping the 'human in the loop',
+I read the six principles presented in the Castlereagh Statement, I see an attempt to define this moment, culturally and pedagogically, for keeping the 'human in the loop'.
+To do this, it is not hard to notice that across the board, the principles aim to 'redefine' and 'reconceptualise' to transform the status quo.

-Mid 1990s figures like Jean Piaget (the theory of Cognitive Constructivism) and Lev Vygotsky (Zone of Proximal Development) have been a big deal in my teaching career.
-I credit them for allowing me to think about the idea of 'scaffolding'.
-Now in the digital age, concepts of Personalised Learning and Differentiated Instruction emphasise that teachers must adapt content and processes to suit individual student readiness.
+Closer in time, mid-1990s figures like Jean Piaget (the theory of Cognitive Constructivism) and Lev Vygotsky (Zone of Proximal Development) have been pivotal in allowing me to think about the idea of 'scaffolding'.

 What of teacher-wellbeing?

-For instance, as a curriculum officer based in a district office, I often witness how 'learning styles' was conflated with differentiated instruction.
-This was despite how cognitive scientist like Paul Howard-Jones widely debunked "Learning Styles" from 2014 through his systematic review published in Nature Reviews Neuroscience.
+I experienced this first hand as a curriculum officer based in a district office, when I saw how the phrase 'learning styles' was conflated with 'differentiated instruction'.
+This was despite how cognitive scientists, such as Paul Howard-Jones widely debunked "Learning Styles" from 2014 onwards through his systematic review published in Nature Reviews Neuroscience.

-Conversely, what Jay McTighe's and Carol Ann Tomlinson's collaboration in Integrating Differentiated Instruction & Understanding by Design: Connecting Content and Kids (2006) makes clear, that while the "Big Ideas" (the content) remain rigorous and fixed, the pathways to them can be adapted to meet the diverse needs of every student .
+Conversely, we can draw on Jay McTighe's and Carol Ann Tomlinson's collaboration in Integrating Differentiated Instruction & Understanding by Design: Connecting Content and Kids (2006).
+Through their praxis approach to educational theory we can view how "Big Ideas" (the content) remain rigorous and instructive, even while the pathways to them meet the diverse needs of every student .

 What's so special about Principle 2?

 I see the second principle as vitally important to redressing the current situation.
-Its marshalling of 'Institutional and individual humility' demonstrates how a ‘unified national vision’ starts in the 'secular' reading of humility as the learning of new things.
+Its marshalling of 'Institutional and individual humility' demonstrates how a ‘unified national vision’ starts in the the learning of new things.

 Why does this matter?

-Through applying theories of Embodied Cognition and Conceptual Metaphor, they emphasise that learning and problem-solving are an oscillating process.
-You cannot stay in one mode forever:
+Through applying theories of Embodied Cognition and Conceptual Metaphor, they emphasise that learning and problem-solving are an oscillating process between the focused and diffuse modes of thinking.

 • Focused mode is for doing: calculating, writing, or memorising.
 It provides the "raw data" for the brain to work with.